GSA/cio.gov-redo/_posts/2021-04-26-april-supply-chain-awareness-month.md

 - <u>Ensure Executive-Level Commitment</u>: Name a senior executive as owner of supply chain risk and include stakeholders across the enterprise in the risk mitigation program.
 Communicate across the organization to ensure buy-in and establish training and awareness programs.
 - <u>Strengthen Partnerships</u>: Information exchange between government and industry on current threat information and security best practices is paramount.

-You can learn more about CISA’s efforts by visiting their <a href="https://www.cisa.gov/supply-chain-integrity-month">National Supply Chain Integrity Month website</a> and by visiting the <a href="https://www.dni.gov/index.php/ncsc-how-we-work/ncsc-know-the-risk-raise-your-shield/ncsc-awareness-materials">NCSC’s Awareness website</a>.
+You can learn more about CISA’s efforts by visiting their National Supply Chain Integrity Month website and by visiting the <a href="https://www.dni.gov/index.php/ncsc-how-we-work/ncsc-know-the-risk-raise-your-shield/ncsc-awareness-materials">NCSC’s Awareness website</a>.